Owez/axum-auth/README.md

 High-level [http auth](https://developer.mozilla.org/en-US/docs/Web/HTTP/Authentication) extractors for [axum](https://github.com/tokio-rs/axum)

-🚨 This crate provides an alternative to `TypedHeader<Authorization<Bearer/Basic>>` which you should probably [use](https://docs.rs/axum/latest/axum/struct.TypedHeader.html) instead.
+🚨 This crate provides an alternative to `TypedHeader<Authorization<..>>` which you should probably [use](https://docs.rs/axum/latest/axum/struct.TypedHeader.html) instead.
 Take a look at the fantastic [axum-login](https://github.com/maxcountryman/axum-login) crate if your looking for more robust session management.
 I will continue to maintain this crate.

 ## Usage